-Rose Namajunas-Jessica Andrade booked for UFC 237 in Brazil
+Rose Namajunas-Jessica Andrade Booked for UFC 237 in Brazil

-Rose Namajuanas will defend against Brazilian Jessica Andrade May 11 at UFC 237.
-White confirmed the bout on ESPN Monday.
+Rose Namajunas will defend against Brazilian Jessica Andrade May 11 at UFC 237.
+Dana White confirmed the bout on ESPN Monday.

 The bout will serve as that event’s co-main event, White said.